awsdocs/amazon-emr-management-guide/doc_source/emr-studio-manage-users.md

 **Prerequisites**
 + Make sure that you have enabled AWS SSO and configured your identity provider\.
 For more information, see [Enable AWS Single Sign\-On for Amazon EMR Studio](emr-studio-enable-sso.md)\.
 + You must have the required permissions to create and manage an EMR Studio\.
-For more information, see [Add Required Permissions to Create and Manage an EMR Studio](emr-studio-admin-permissions.md)\.
+For more information, see [Add required permissions to create and manage an EMR Studio](emr-studio-admin-permissions.md)\.
 + Use **version 1\.18\.184** or later, or **version 2\.1\.4** or later of the AWS Command Line Interface if you want to assign users or groups to your Studio using the AWS CLI\.

 ------